mrakgr/The-Spiral-Language/readme.md

     end
 Tuple0(0L, 0.000000, "")
 ```
 Unlike ML languages which use Hindley-Milner global type inference, Spiral does not infer as much as propagate.
-A consequence of that besides undecideability is that it knowns the exact structure and type of everything at all times.
+A consequence of that besides undecidability is that it knows the exact structure and type of everything at all times.
 When done on non-union types as done up to now, this sort of branching has no runtime overhead whatsoever and can be readily seen by looking into the generated code.

 [`function`](https://stackoverflow.com/questions/1839016/f-explicit-match-vs-function-syntax) is just shorthand for matching on the immediate argument like in F#.